 The IIEP Learning Portal’s Catherine Honeyman spoke with Dr. Alexander J. Smith, Early Childhood Development Director at Bridge International Academies, and Dr. Helge Wasmuth, Assistant Professor in the Department of Early Childhood and Childhood Education at Mercy College (USA), to discuss the controversy between play-based and academic approaches to early childhood education.

-Following is a transcript of the discussion, or click here to listen to the audio recording.
+Following is a transcript of the discussion, or listen below.

 Alexander J. Smith: For some context, in early childhood education at Bridge, we’re trying to develop the whole child and provide a foundation for success and opportunity.
 What our communities most value are improvements in language acquisition and in academics, and we’re always trying to balance respecting the wishes of our communities and also incorporating the best practices.
 So in a typical day at Bridge, a 4 or 5-year-old would read a decodable book, do addition sums using plastic bottle caps as counters, learn new words through actions and pictures, sing a nursery rhyme, build with blocks, nap, and also play outside.
 So for our academic preschool, play is an essential part, but it’s not the only method we use to help kids learn.

 Q2: Helge, what would you say about the difference between these two contrasting approaches?